MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-start.md

    ![Live Unit Testing information on a failed test](media/lut-start/test-failure-info-cs.png)

 1. Select the failed **TestHasEmbeddedSpaces** test.
-Live Unit Testing gives you a number of options, such as running all tests, running the select tests, debugging all tests, and debugging selected tests, as the following image shows:
+Live Unit Testing gives you a number of options, such as running all tests, running the selected tests, debugging all tests, and debugging selected tests, as the following image shows:

    ![Live Unit Testing options for a failed test](media/lut-start/test-failure-options.png)

 1. Select **Debug Selected** to debug the failed test.

 1. Visual Studio executes the test in debug mode.

-Our test assigns each string in an array to a variable named `phrase` and passes it to the `HasEmbeddedSpaces` method.
+   The test assigns each string in an array to a variable named `phrase` and passes it to the `HasEmbeddedSpaces` method.
 Program execution pauses and invokes the debugger the first time the assert expression is `false`.
 The exception dialog that results from the unexpected value in the [`Microsoft.VisualStudio.TestTools.UnitTesting.Assert.IsTrue`](/dotnet/api/microsoft.visualstudio.testtools.unittesting.assert.istrue) method call is shown in the following image.

    ![Live Unit Testing exception dialog](media/lut-start/exception-dialog-cs.png)